-The curving corral that funnels the animals into this slaughterhouse is brand new.
-We have learned that this is due to a cow who escaped from the slaughter ramp last year.
+The curving corral that funnels the animals into this slaughterhouse is new.
+This is because of a cow who escaped from the slaughter ramp last year.

 For six weeks the cow escaped capture until she was spotted near the prison tennis court.
-Inmates captured the cow in the fenced-in area but it took another two days to rope the cow, who would charge at them in self-defence.
+Inmates captured her in the fenced-in area but took another two days to rope the cow, who would charge at them in self-defence.

 The following are reminiscences from former prison farm worker Ricky Atkinson from his memoir The Life Crimes and Hard Times of Ricky Atkinson (2017).
 As a young man, Atkinson worked at the Frontenac Institution prison cow dairy: